Our Commitment to Emergency Pet Care

 - Refusal to socialize or changes in personality

-These are just a few of the most frequent signs that your pet may display when encountering an emergency situation.
-It’s always better to be safe and call our office, especially if you’re unsure if they need immediate attention.
+These are just a few of the most frequent signs that your pet may display when encountering an emergency.
+We always want you to be safe and call our office, especially if you’re unsure if they need immediate attention.

 Frequently Asked Questions

-You may need to lift the animal into your car in order to get them to the hospital.
+You may need to lift the animal into your car to get them to the hospital.
 Sometimes wrapping your pet up in a towel or blanket will help keep them calm.

-It’s never advised to treat a seriously injured or ill pet yourself.
-Oftentimes, these attempts at treatment will cause more harm than good to an animal in distress.
-Instead, we advise that you seek emergency care with a specialized veterinary team so your pet has the best chance at successful treatment and recovery.
+We do not advise treating a seriously injured or ill pet yourself.
+That’s because at-home attempts at treatment can cause harm to an animal in distress.
+Instead, we recommend that seeking emergency pet care with a specialized veterinary team to give your pet the best chance at successful treatment and recovery.

-We always encourage our clients to contact our Fishers animal hospital with any questions and/or concerns.
+We always encourage our clients to contact our Fishers animal hospital with any questions or concerns.
 If your pet’s symptoms are severe or appear to be getting worse, bring them in as soon as you can.
-If possible, give us a call beforehand so one of our veterinarians can be advised on the situation.
+If possible, give us a call beforehand to inform one of our veterinarians of the situation.

 We’re Always Here for You

 If your pet is experiencing a medical emergency in the Fishers area, our exceptional team is here to help.
-It’s important to seek veterinary care for whatever your pet may be experiencing.
-No matter the situation, our team of professionals is here to help your loved one in any way we can.
+It’s crucial to seek emergency pet care for any condition your pet may be experiencing.
+That’s why the team of professionals at our veterinary hospital is here to help your loved one, no matter the cause.

 Our team at Windermere Animal Hospital provides calming, compassionate care to all of your pets.
-We hope that your pet never goes through an emergency situation, but if they do, contact our office immediately by calling (317) 841-1846.
+We hope that your pet never goes through an emergency, but if they do, contact our office immediately by calling (317) 841-1846.